5 Top Causes of Lower Back Pain

 Spinal stenosis.
 This is a narrowing of the spinal column that places pressure on your spinal cord and nerves causing pain or numbness while walking.
 Over time, your legs will become weak and you may experience sensory loss.

 Skeletal irregularities.
 Scoliosis, a curvature of the spine, is one of the most well-known skeletal irregularities that will cause lower back pain mid-life.

 Infections.
 Things such as vertebrae infections (osteomyelitis), tumors, and kidney stones can all cause lower back pain and signal that something is very wrong.

 Most acute back pain can be relieved with the following at-home treatments:

 Minimal activity that does not increase pain levels

 There are also several pain relief center treatment options such as traction, acupuncture, nerve block therapies, and steroid injections for when your lower back pain is unbearable and begins affecting the quality of your life.

 If after a few weeks your lower back pain has not subsided, give Baltimore’s premier pain relief specialists – Complete Pain Care a call.
-Specializing in many ailments, lower back pain included, the pain experts at Complete Pain Care can diagnose your lower back pain issue and prescribe an individualized treatment plan to get you back to your normal self.
+Specializing in lower back pain, the pain experts at Complete Pain Care can diagnose your lower back pain issue and prescribe an individualized treatment plan to get you back to your normal self.

 For patients suffering from both acute and chronic lower back pain, Complete Pain Care will provide several multidisciplinary pain management treatments to get you feeling better soon.
-Injections, decompression therapy, and chiropractic care are just some of the things you can expect when you visit Complete Pain Care.
 And with easy scheduling, getting to see you favorite pain doctor is just a phone call away.